Chart Color Schemes

 Caboolture - East's population is younger than the national pattern

-At 35 years, Caboolture - East's median age is nearly matching Greater Brisbane's average of 36, which is somewhat younger than Australia's 38 years.
-Relative to Greater Brisbane, Caboolture - East has a higher concentration of residents aged 5-14 (13.6%) but fewer residents aged 35-44 (12.9%).
-Between the 2021 Census and the present day, the population aged 75 to 84 has grown from 5.1% to 5.9%.
+Caboolture - East's median age is 35 years, nearly matching Greater Brisbane's average of 36 and somewhat younger than Australia's 38 years.
+Compared to Greater Brisbane, Caboolture - East has a higher concentration of residents aged 5-14 (13.6%) but fewer residents aged 35-44 (12.9%).
+Between the 2021 Census and the present, the population aged 75 to 84 has grown from 5.1% to 5.9%.
 Conversely, the population aged 5 to 14 has declined from 14.3% to 13.6%.
-Population forecasts for the year 2041 indicate substantial demographic changes for Caboolture - East.
-The 75 to 84 age group shows the strongest projected growth at 84%, adding 987 residents to reach a total of 2,161.
-In contrast, the 0 to 4 age group shows minimal growth of just 6% (80 people).
+By 2041, population forecasts indicate substantial demographic changes for Caboolture - East.
+The 75 to 84 age group is projected to grow by 84%, adding 987 residents to reach a total of 2,161.
+In contrast, the 0 to 4 age group shows minimal growth of just 6%, an increase of 80 people.